fabio-noga/PokemonSpritesDownloader/README.md

 - ~~Asynchronous full requests without timeout issues~~
 - ~~Transform into a module type~~
-- Clean config files to a monolithic one
 - ~~Add option to download trainers and substitute~~